 - i.
-Monitored the requirement for retained employees and continued occupancy of the second-floor office at the Premises; - ii.
+Monitored the requirement for the remaining employee; - ii.
 Regularly assessed the requirement for various IT systems and suppliers and cancelled services where possible; - iii.
-Liaised with trade creditors (i.e. creditors that are owed money for services provided to the Company as opposed to Clients whose assets were held under the Company's administration) and provided guidance on their own positions and the statutory process for claims; - iv.
+Liaised with trade creditors (i.e. creditors that are owed money for services provided to the Company as opposed to Clients whose assets were held under the Company's administration); - iv.
 Complied with statutory reporting requirements; - v.
 Maintained relevant insurance policies for the business and the Company's House Assets; - vi.
-Continued investigations into the reasons for the Company's insolvency and the directors' conduct; - vii.
-Assigned claims that may be brought against third parties in accordance with statute to a specialist litigation house ("the Assignee").
-Further detail is provided at section 5.1.1. below; - viii.
-Assisted the Assignee, where appropriate, with respect to these claims.
+Further to the assignment of claims against third parties, assisted the assignee with the pursuit and enforcement of such claims where appropriate; - vii.
+Continued to realise House Assets (see section 5); and - viii.
+Considered the merits of filing a corporation tax terminal loss relief claim and concluded that such work would not result in a net realisation to the Company's estate nor improve the position of the Company's creditors.